Portion/Yield:Makes 12 muffins

-We all know that breakfast is the most important meal of the day, but one I ignore most of the time.
-Not great!
-I make these muffins, freeze some and take one out of the freezer the night before, the next morning it’s defrosted and ready to go.
-Perfect and no excuse to not have breakfast again!
+We all know that breakfast is the most important meal of the day, but it’s one meal I must admit I ignore most of the time.
+Not great, I know!
+I make these tasty muffins, freeze some and take one (or two!) out of the freezer the night before, so that the next morning it’s defrosted and ready to go.
+This works perfectly and means there is no excuse not to have breakfast!

 Ingredients & Method